oscar-bender-stone/honors-thesis/source/3_information_systems.typ

 Now with our meta-theory in @foundations, we can proceed to discuss information systems.

+== Computability

+// TODO: combine with metatheory.
+// How do we *connect* a Turing complete language *and* a language for logic
+// that is Sigma^0_1 sound?

+- From intro: we formally represent something by _how we check it_.

+  - Initial idea: use computable functions. _Can_ associate a checker to any RE set, even if we restrict these checkers, e.g., to specific linear time functions.

+  - BUT, we want to include RE sets

+    - Need UTMs!
+Provides a general appartus to explore _any_ RE set

+    - Clear Completeness Problem: Halting Problem (decide if x in RE set)

+      - Logic in Meta theory: we need _proofs_ of this.
+This is our verifier!
+        Maybe still restrict the verifier suitably for _effective_ verification.

+  - Introduce set of all RE sets and define UTMs simply.
+Maybe use lambda terms or meta-theory encoding to simplify this?

+  - Problem: too many UTMs!

+    - Trivial permutations: relabeling, small changes, etc.

+    - How to go from one UTM to another?
+Lots of "bloat" is possible

+  - Key inquiry: _how to effectively reuse answers to Halting_?

+    - Want to separate _queries_ (straightforward) from _search_ (hard)!

+    - Main solution: represent this as _information_.
+Show that better systems have _better information compression_.

+  - Go back to verifier idea: we'll abstractly assume linear time, BUT for Welkin 64, we can impose specific bounds on _steps_.
+(Or, provide a demo verifier that can then be improved).

 == Motivating Examples and Definition

 We start with simple informal examples to explore the concept of information: